 There’s no way to achieve success without days upon days of the correct daily habits.
 This is the formula for success.
 Success and improvement take time.

 Take some of the most successful people you know.

 1) Leonardo Da Vinci failed over and over for decades before painting his masterpiece the last supper.

 2) Nicola Tesla was living on his parents’ couch broke when he was 30.

 3) Jim Carrey was homeless for years trying to get a role.

 But you don’t hear about the years of hard work.
 You see the end result which deludes the reality of what it takes to get there.

-So forget about the myth of overnight success, of fast weight loss or getting rich quick.
+So forget about the myth of overnight success, of fast weight loss, or getting rich quickly.
 All these do is slow you down and waste your time.
 Commit to the long game right now.